Softbox light – what’s a softbox and which one’s best for portraits?

 That said, for newborn photography I favored a large softbox near the baby so that I could create the softest light possible that looked like natural light coming through a large window.

-On the left I aimed a stripbox at the wall and on the right I aimed an octabox at the wall to demonstrate the different shapes of the light.
+On the left I aimed a stripbox at the wall and on the right I aimed an octabox at the wall to demonstrate how different light modifiers create different shapes of the light

 Shapes of softboxes for portrait photography